alephium/www/src/content/news/design-contest-a-logo-for-the-toolkit-website-f7bf7801b03c/index.md

 ---
 date: 2023-09-07T12:58:47.578000Z
-description: Propose a design for the Alephium Toolkit website and win 1500 $ALPH!
+description: "Design Contest: A Logo for the toolkit website!
+Propose a design for the Alephium Toolkit website and win 1500 ALPH in this creative community contest."
-spotlight: false
+seoDescription: "Alephium Design Contest - logo for toolkit website.
+Win 1500 ALPH in creative community contest.
+Propose design for Alephium Toolkit website."
 featuredImage: image_bc20f08d26.jpg
 title: 'Design Contest: A Logo for the toolkit website!'
 ---